-From a coronavirus standpoint, people unable to work because they are sick, quarantined or need to care for children because of COVID-19, will receive an “added benefits” check for $600 per week.
-The “added benefits” would last four months.
+From a coronavirus standpoint, people unable to work because they are sick, quarantined or need to care for children because of COVID-19, were receiving an extra $600 a week, but as mentioned, that benefit end in July.

 401(k) Penalties Waived

-The federal government will waive the 10% early-withdrawal penalty for taking money from your 401(k) retirement fund.
+The federal government waived the 10% early-withdrawal penalty for taking money from your 401(k) retirement fund.
 Qualified individuals can withdraw as much as $100,000 to help them get through this crisis.

 Paycheck Protection Program for Small Businesses

 The Paycheck Protection Program was the second-most popular part of the CARES Act because it allowed thousands of businesses to stay afloat despite quarantine measures in every state that kept residents at home for at least two months.

 The decision to quarantine most of the country was a shot-in-the-arm to delivery services, but shut down restaurants, shopping malls, theme parks and sporting events that count on live customer experiences to make their money.

 The PPP stumbled out of the gate for several reasons, but seems to have found its purpose now that the rules governing loan forgiveness were changed to help employers reach the goals set for loan forgiveness.